1815 Pure: Golden Cinnamon Buns with Creamy Icing

-- Place into the centre of the oven and bake for 12-18 minutes or until the cinnamon buns are golden brown.
+- Place into the center of the oven and bake for 12-18 minutes or until the cinnamon buns are golden brown.

 While your buns are baking, you can either sit back and take a moment for yourself or work on the icing if you want to make them super indulgent.

-Cinnamon Bun Icing Ingredients: 400g confectioners sugar, 2 tsp. unsalted butter, 2 tsp.
-Vanilla extract, 100ml double cream.
+Cinnamon Bun Icing Ingredients: 1 3/4 cup confectioners' sugar, 2 tsp unsalted butter, melted, 2 tsp Vanilla extract, 1/2 cup double cream

 - Melt 2 tsp. of unsalted butter in a saucepan on the hob.